mongodb/docs/mms/source/install.rst

 Monitoring Hosts with MMS
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+The MMS agent automatically discovers hosts if the MongoDB instance is running
+on the same host as the agent.
+Otherwise, you must manually add at least one
+host from your MongoDB cluster via the web console.

-To add hosts to MMS, click the "plus" (``+``) button next to the word
+To add a host to MMS, click the "plus" (``+``) button next to the word
 "Hosts," at the top-center of the Hosts page.
 This raises a query
 element for the hostname, port, and optionally the DB username and DB
 password.
 Provide the necessary information and select the "Add" to
 complete this process.

-The MMS agent automatically discovers hosts in many situations.
-The
-agent informs MMS of database instances when provided with:
+The agent informs MMS of database instances when provided with:

-- MongoDB instances running on the same host as the agent.

 - Master databases, after adding slave databases.